udaykiran009/oneCCL/doc/rst/source/prerequisites.rst

 Prerequisites
 =============

 Before you start using oneCCL, make sure to set up the library environment.
-Use the command:
+There are two ways:

+- Using standalone oneCCL package:

     .. prompt:: bash

-   source <installdir>/env/vars.sh
+        source <installdir>/bin/cclvars.sh

+    Here ``<installdir>`` is the oneCCL installation directory.

+- Using oneCCL from Intel® oneAPI Base Toolkit:

+    .. prompt:: bash

+        sourse <installdir>/setvars.sh

-Here and below, ``<installdir>`` is the oneCCL installation directory (``/opt/intel/inteloneapi`` by default).
+    Here ``<installdir>`` is the oneCCL installation directory (``/opt/intel/inteloneapi`` by default).